Eduardo Año: Secretary of the Interior and Local Government

 President Rodrigo Duterte designated Año as officer-in-charge of the Department of the Interior and Local Government in January 2018.
 Año could not be given the secretary post immediately because Republic Act 6975 prevents a retired or resigned military officer from being appointed as a secretary within one year from the date of their retirement or resignation.
 He formally took oath as Secretary of the Interior and Local Government on November 6, 2018.

 As the secretary of the Department of the Interior and Local Government, Año ordered local chief executives to spearhead the fight against COVID-19 in their own areas of jurisdictions.
 He also exacted accountability from LGU and barangay officials who violate the policies, guidelines, and protocols issued by the IATF-EID.

 Año ordered the shift in the government's counter-insurgency drive, involving governors, mayors, and village chiefs to ensure good local governance and shared accountability with the private sector, civil society organizations, and the citizenry to address the issues which cause rifts and misunderstandings between government and the people.
 His term as secretary ended on June 30, 2022, the last day of the Duterte administration.

 National Security Adviser

-On January 14, 2023, President Bongbong Marcos appointed Año as National Security Adviser.
+On January 14, 2023, President Bongbong Marcos appointed Año as National Security Adviser, replacing political scientist and commentator Clarita Carlos.